Aditya-ds-1806/microservices/README.md

   - read and update likes count
   - read and update reads count
   - internal API for returning likes and reads count on content to assist in sorting by `top`

+## Developer Empathy

+- Used conventional commits, husky and commitlint to write meaningful and organized commit messages
+- Used eslint to enforce code style and check for errors